Greenroom-Robotics/ros-typescript-generator/examples/real-ros1/README.md

-# Real example (using docker)
+# Real example - ROS1 (using docker)

-In this example, we use docker to generate typescript types and enums from a real ros2 install.
+In this example, we use docker to generate typescript types and enums from a real ros1 install.
 You may not be using docker for your project but this should nonetheless serve as a useful reference.

-1. We add a [Dockerfile](./Dockerfile) which is based on ros2 galactic.
+1. We add a [Dockerfile](./Dockerfile) which is based on ros1 noetic.
 You can use any version of ROS2.
 2. Note, for this example we copy in some [./example_msgs](./example_msgs)
 3. We also copy in [ros-ts-generator-config.json](./ros-ts-generator-config.json) which for this example just points to `std_msgs`, `geometry_msgs` and our `example_msgs`
 4. When the container starts, `ros-typescript-generator` is run.